Wedding Photography at Morden Park House, Merton

 The Merton Registrars

 Your photographer has the luxury of moving around a lot during the ceremony.
-I like to take photos from various positions to capture the expressions and special moments such as this one and the next.
+I like to take photos from various angles to capture expressions and memorable moments, as shown here and in the next.

 The happy couple’s daughter stole the show throughout their wedding ceremony.